ganbarodigital/go_scriptish/README.md

 Each string will *not* be terminated by a linefeed `\n` character.

-If the pipeline's `stdout` is empty, an empty string slice will be returned.
+If the pipeline's `Stdout` is empty, an empty string slice will be returned.

-If the pipeline didn't execute successfully, the contents of the pipeline's `stderr` will be returned.
+If the pipeline didn't execute successfully, the contents of the pipeline's `Stderr` will be returned.
 We might change this behaviour in the future.

 ### TrimmedString()

 ### String()

-`TrimmedString()` returns the pipeline's `stdout` as a single string, with leading and trailing whitespace removed:
+`TrimmedString()` returns the pipeline's `Stdout` as a single string, with leading and trailing whitespace removed:

 ```go
 localBranch, err := ExecPipeline(